yaumo/Colorado/README.md

      - nginx.exe -s reload

      - Every connection to localhost:8181/frontend is now mapped to the frontend and every connection to localhost:8181/backend to the backend

+##Starting the Docker Application
+- Open your Docker Quickstart Terminal